thebyrdman-git/ansai/docs/self-healing/UNIVERSAL_SELF_HEALING.md

-# MiracleMax Universal Self-Healing System
+# TestServer Universal Self-Healing System

 ## 🤖 Philosophy

 **Answer to: "How will you know if a component stops working?"**

-**Universal Self-Healing**: Every service on MiracleMax automatically:
+**Universal Self-Healing**: Every service on TestServer automatically:
 1. ✅ Detects its own failures
 2. ✅ Attempts automatic recovery
 3. ✅ Emails you a detailed report of what broke and how it was fixed